joeFischetti/shibboleth-webauthn/README.md

 # shibboleth-webauthn

+## This Fork
+This fork was created from Duke's webauthn github repo.
+Their repo was set up to easily deploy this extension into a docker container running an IDP, and used a locally sourced credential repository.

+This fork will aim to build a standalone version of the extension... which can be integrated into existing idp deployments.

+## Original info

 In progress

 Duke University is running a WebAuthn integration with Shibboleth in production.
 This git repo is an adjustment to that integration to make it more generic (less Duke specific) and easier to quickly run and demo.